Local interest stories

 Violet Town signs by Leunig

-In 2009 Violet Town landed a huge coup when local resident and renowned artist Michael Leunig agreed to create entry signs for the town.
+In 2009 Violet Town landed a coup when renowned artist, cartoonist, philosopher, and poet Michael Leunig agreed to create entry signs for the town.
 The signs appear at four of the town’s entrances – each end of Cowslip St, Nalinga Road and the south end of High Street.

 Leunig said that “although it’s only a sign, this can make an expression about a town.
 That’s the advantage of a small town – it doesn’t have to be stodgy and boring but can have spirit and be a model for larger towns”.